 Markhouse Corner, Waltham Forest

-Design strategy, concept design options and technical designs to improve the public realm at the currently congested and unpleasant ‘Markhouse Corner’ junction of the Lea Bridge Road highstreet.
+Improvements to the public realm around the heavily-trafficked and unpleasant ‘Markhouse Corner’ crossroads.
 The project is part of Waltham Forest’s wider Lea Bridge Area Framework.

-The design proposals take a holistic approach to public realm, integrating landscape and lighting design and proposing a range of small-scale interventions to transform the area into a safer, more welcoming and greener place for residents and visitors whilst supporting local businesses.
+The improvements take a holistic approach to public realm, integrating public space, landscape and lighting design.
+A range of subtle small-scale interventions aim to transform the area into a safer, more welcoming and greener place for residents and visitors whilst supporting local businesses.

 Client: Waltham Forest Council